Levischwartzberg/Tech_Hub/README.md

 Run npm install to include to include the node packages specified in the package.json file.
 Seed the database in mysql workbench with the seeds file and then run node seeds/index.js to seed the initial data.
 Create a .env file with your MYSQL password in order to operate with data locally.
 ## Usage
 This application simulates how information might be stored and viewed on a website, and provides all the interactivity.
 It could certianly be extended and further styled, but the functionality is useful as a template for extended applications.
+This application is available on heroku at https://still-sands-34680.herokuapp.com.
 ![Alt text](./images/preview1.jpg?raw=true "Sample home page image")
 ![Alt text](./images/preview2.jpg?raw=true "Sample post image with comments")
 ![Alt text](./images/preview3.jpg?raw=true "Sample user dashboard image")